severalnines/puppet/clustercontrol/README.md

 Default: 'password'

 ####`mysql_cmon_password`
 Specify the MySQL password for user cmon.
-This module will grant this user with specified password for ClusterControl usage.
+The module will grant this user with specified password, and is needed by ClusterControl.
 Default: 'cmon'

 ####`mysql_cmon_port`
 MySQL server port that holds CMON database.
 Default: 3306

 ####`cluster_name`
 Give your monitored database cluster a name.
 Default: 'default_cluster_1'

 ####`cluster_type`